jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/TypesOfVariables/task.md

 ### Theory

 You are already familiar with the concept of variable from the previous lesson.
-However, you've been only working with `string` variables yet.
+However, you've been only working with `String` variables yet.
 Meanwhile, in programming, it is common to use variables of _different_ types.

 For example, the `String` type stores strings, like `"ABCD"`,